Andrew is well read in history, having studied history at University in England. He has been on writing online for many years.

 The Origins of English Place Names

-England has been linguistically shaped by the Norman Conquest, Viking settlement, Anglo-Saxon invasion and Roman occupation.
-Many of the native British place names have been lost to us but the foreign tongue of the recent occupier often allude to the nature of the environment.
+England has been linguistically shaped by the Norman Conquest, Viking settlement, Anglo-Saxon invasion, and Roman occupation.
+Many of the native British place names have been lost to us but the foreign tongue of the recent occupier often alludes to the nature of the environment.
 With every successive immigration, we find a different way to describe the land.

 Other English places with Roman origins in their name include...

 Lindum Colonia - Lincoln.

 Over the passage of time, these settlements have become anglicized, but the route of the name is very clear.

 Any place which has caistor or chester in its name usually denotes a settlement with a direct link to the Roman Military encampments.